slsa-framework/slsa-policy/README.md

 ##### Call the deployment service

-Before submitting a request to deploy containers, teams must call the deployment policy service service [image-deployer.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-deployer.yml) from [Deployment service](#deployment-service).
-See an example [deploy-echo-server.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/deploy-echo-server.yml).
+Before submitting a request to deploy containers, teams must call the deployment policy service [image-deployer.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-deployer.yml) from [Deployment service](#deployment-service).
+See an example [deploy-image.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/deploy-image.yml).
+This could be called with "staging" environmentfirst to allow the container to run on the staging service account defined in [servers-staging.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/deployment/servers-staging.json).
+Once all staging tests have passed, it may be called with "prod" environment.

 After the workflow has successfully run, you may manually verify the release attestation via: